hellowrakesh/trufeed/README.md

 ## Storage

 The service implements a custom storage.
-Here are the design rationale:
+Here are the design rationales:

 * Minimum footprint and almost no overhead of features which are need useful for the problem as opposed to using an external database/storage system.
 * Simple hierarical structure: